Millenux/puppet-testguide/README.md

     require 'spec_helper'

     describe 'sequence_string' do
-      describe 'when called only with a string as only parameter' do it do
+      describe 'when called only with a single string parameter' do it do
           should run.with_params('/this/is/a/test').and_return(['/','/this/','/this/is/','/this/is/a/','/this/is/a/test'])
         end